-- Get Automatically from ISP.
+• Get Automatically from ISP.
 Your ISP uses DHCP to assign your DNS servers.
-Your ISP automatically assigns this address. - Use These DNS Servers.
-If you know your ISP requires specific servers, select this option.
+Your ISP automatically assigns this address.

+Use These DNS Servers.
+If you know that your ISP requires specific servers, select this option.
 Enter the IP address of your ISP's primary DNS server.
 If a secondary DNS server address is available, enter it also.

 Router MAC Address.
-The Ethernet MAC address used by the router on the Internet port.
+The Ethernet MAC address that the router uses on the Internet port.
 Some ISPs register the MAC address of the network interface card in your computer when your account is first opened.
 They accept traffic only from the MAC address of that computer.
 This feature allows your router to use your computer's MAC address (this is also called cloning).

 - Use Default Address.
 Use the default MAC address. - Use Computer MAC Address.
 The router captures and uses the MAC address of the computer that you are now using.
-You have to use the one computer that is allowed by the ISP. - Use This MAC Address.
+You have to use the one computer that the ISP allows. - Use This MAC Address.
 Enter the MAC address that you want to use.